How glossolalia entered the christian doctrine of tongues vernacular and became the entrenched form of interpretation.

 - IBID.
 Farrar.
 Pg.
 53

 - http://dictionary.oed.com.
-I can’t say when this was removed but am absolutely sure it existed.
-This is how I originally found Farrar’s name.
+I can’t say when they removed this but am absolutely sure it existed.
+This dictionary is how I originally found Farrar’s name.

 - Websters Revised Unabridged Dictionary 1913.
 Found on the web here